-The On Cloudflyer provides formidable support and cushion that holds up mile after mile.
+The On Cloudflyer provides reliable support and comfortable cushioning that holds up mile after mile.

 The latest edition of the Cloudflyer employs large, stable CloudTec elements, while Helion foam makes the shoe light and energetic.
-Designers created an accommodating shoe with a generous midfoot and comfortable toe box, and they used different zones of mesh to improve the fit.
+A generous midfoot, a comfortable toe box and different zones of mesh make for an accommodating fit.

 With a plush step-in feel and sleek, minimalist design, the On Cloudflyer is capable of handling just about every pace you can throw at it.
 Fleet Feet reviewers put some miles on the On Cloudflyer to see how it fits and how it performs.
 Here’s what they thought.

 The On Cloudflyer offers consistent support and premium cushioning.
 It’s powered with Helion foam, finely tuned Cloud elements and On’s signature Speedboard.